dominodatalab/domino-research/flare/README.md

 ```

 This will create two files in your working directory - `constraints.json` and `statistics.json`.
-You can explore these in your text editor of choice.
-You can also checkout the notebook
+You can explore these in your text editor of choice or explore the notebook
 [here](https://github.com/dominodatalab/domino-research/blob/main/flare/examples/gen_constraints.ipynb)
-for a deeper dive into how we generate the values and the structure of the json objects.
+for a deeper dive into how we generate the values and the structure of the JSON objects.

 ### 2. Annotate your inference code